 Are the Best and Most Impactful Years of My Life Behind Me?

-Then two years later in 2011, I plummeted into what would become a 7-year-long valley.
+Then, two years later, in 2011, I plummeted into what would become a 7-year-long valley.

-At the same time, I started doubting myself professionally, physically, relationally, emotionally, and just about every other way imaginable.
+At the same time, I started doubting myself professionally, physically, relationally, emotionally, and in just about every other way imaginable.
 Life became confusing, difficult, and even scary.
 My body, mind, and soul seemed to rebel against the person I thought I was.

-And even worse, at age 50, I seriously wondered if the best years of my life were behind me.
+And even worse, at age 50, I wondered if the best years of my life were behind me.

-Life Calling Valleys
+Christian Calling Valleys

 In 2015, four years into my long struggle, I read Tony Stoltzfus’ book, The Calling Journey.